 We continue to promote the Workforce Race Equality Standard (WRES), which requires us to demonstrate and publish our progress against nine indicators of BME workforce representation and progression.
-The Trust‟s WRES metrics are used to drive further improvements and these are monitored by both the EDI Working and Steering groups.
+The Trust‟s WRES metrics are used to drive further improvements and these are monitored by the working group and workforce committee.

 We currently have one BME member on the Trust Board of Directors.

 These details are monitored, reviewed and updated on an annual basis and as part of EDS2.

 The Trust complies with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 Our gender pay gap report as of 31 March 2018 (snap shot date) shows the Trust has an average pay gap of 34.17%, and a median pay gap of 18.75%.
 A further breakdown of results shows that the average and median pay gap is higher amongst the medical workforce compared to non-medical staff.
 Men account for 62% of all Trust medical staff compared to 38% female.
 There has been an increase in female medical staff commencing employment with the Trust in recent years.
 If this trend continues this is likely to have a positive impact on our gender pay gap results.
 The Trusts Trust Gender Pay Gap report is available to view on our website.

 The results of the 2018 national NHS staff survey are used to identify any particular areas of good practice and concern with regards to employment issues, including issues in relation to equality and diversity which need to be addressed.